Good Thing (Fine Young Cannibals song)

-"Good Thing" is a song recorded by British band Fine Young Cannibals, released as the second single from their second and last album, The Raw & the Cooked (1989).
-The song was their second and final #1, topping the Billboard Hot 100 on 8 July 1989.
-It also peaked at #7 on the UK Singles Chart.
+"Good Thing" is a song by British band Fine Young Cannibals, released as the second single from their second and last album, The Raw & the Cooked (1989).
+The song was their second and final US number one (following 1988's "She Drives Me Crazy"), topping the Billboard Hot 100 on 8 July 1989.
+It also peaked at number one in Canada and entered the top 10 in Australia, Finland, Ireland, New Zealand, and the United Kingdom.

 The song made its first appearance in Tin Men (1987).
-Fine Young Cannibals portrayed a nightclub band in the movie, performing this song and three others (including the single's b-side "Social Security").
+Fine Young Cannibals portrayed a nightclub band in the movie, performing this song and three others (including the single's B-side "Social Security").
 The film is set in Baltimore in 1963, and the song's retro soul style is consistent with that setting.
 Jools Holland played piano on the track, noting that it was "one of the biggest selling records I've ever played on".

 Music video

-The accompanying music video for "Good Thing" features many scenes with the Orribly Good Scooter Club, the Jokers and A41 Eagles displaying their motor scooters, both at rest and in motion, as part of scooter boy culture.
+The accompanying music video for "Good Thing" was directed by Peter Care and features many scenes with the Orribly Good Scooter Club, the Jokers and A41 Eagles displaying their motor scooters, both at rest and in motion, as part of scooterboy culture.
 The scooters featured include stock scooters, as well as highly stylised scooters and minimalist cutdown scooters.